Dave-team/Knowledge-base/Principles.md

 - Review performance against goals month before (journal)
 - Review life admin and take actions accordingly
 - Am I living the life that I want to be living?
 Have I done some amazing things this last month?

+## Journal
+- Txt file that is backed up to Github
+- Each month I might summarize the main findings in a Markup file and push to the knowdlege base

+Questions to answer in a journal:
+- How do I feel today?
+This can be split between happiness levels, stress and energy.
+Rate between 1-10 and provide notes.
+Go deep and ask why
+- 3 things I am grateful for
+- 3 great things that happened yesterday
+- What's one thing op top of mind today?
+- Anything else?

+Also, it is wort repeating the most important focus points at that time in my life in the journal which fores me to see the priorities each day

 ## General
 - Think about how others would handle situations.
 Learn about them and try to emulate their characteristics